chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

  targets), Musk would receive an additional 1.69 million company shares.
 If he met all targets, he stood to gain some $55 billion in equity.
 But if he failed, he would not be compensated at all" - Harvard Business Review

-# Long term outlook

-Often times it's argued that the long term is more predictable than the short term.

-# Medium term outlook

-# Short term outlook

 #Some true negative statements about Tesla
 Yes, it's valued more than Ford even though Ford's revenue is nearly 8x more.